AplaProject/apla-docs-en/introduction/api2.rst

 tables/[?limit=...&offset=...]
 ==============================
-**GET** Returns a list of tables in the current ecosystem.
+**GET**/ Returns a list of tables in the current ecosystem.
 You can add set an offset and specify a number of requested tables.

 Query